Harshit2012/FontFrost/README.md

 ![Stars](https://img.shields.io/github/stars/harshit2012/FontFrost)

 ## Features✨
-- 50 fonts, more will added later
+- 100 fonts, more will be added later
 - Easy to use
 - Responsive design